bluesky/tiled/README.md

   Catalogs may omit ``__len___`` as long as they provide [``__length_hint__``](https://www.python.org/dev/peps/pep-0424/), an estimated length that may be less expensive for Catalogs backed by databases.
-That is, implement at this one of these:
+That is, implement one or both of these:

   ```python
   catalog.__len__